Google settles with publishers over digital books

 "It shows that digital services can provide innovative means to discover content while still respecting the rights of copyright-holders," Tom Allen, AAP's president and chief executive officer, said in a statement.

-The lawsuit was filed by AAP members McGraw-Hill Companies Inc, Pearson Education Inc and its sister Penguin Group USA, John Wiley & Sons and CBS Corp's Simon & Schuster.
+The lawsuit was filed by AAP members McGraw-Hill Companies Inc MHP.N, Pearson Education Inc (PSON.L) and its sister Penguin Group USA, John Wiley & Sons and CBS Corp's (CBS.N) Simon & Schuster.

 Google has scanned roughly 15 million books in what it has said was an effort to provide easier access to the world's knowledge.
 It is carrying out the scans in partnership with major libraries around the world, including the New York Public Library and Stanford University Libraries.